liamsmith3194/otter-hockey/README.md

     - By default the delivery total is £5.00
 - [x] Grand total
     - To ensure the grand total was correct I added numerous products to the basket multiple times and added them up using a calculator.
-    - I also made sure to edit the basket continiously to update the basket total and delivery total.
+    - I also made sure to edit the basket continuously to update the basket total and delivery total.
 - [x] Secure check out button
     - The check out button links successfully.
 - [x] Empty basket